paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/nodejs.md

 Node Version Manager repository on GitHub.

 ### Using .node-version
-`.node-version` is another common option for managing an app's Node.js version, that is compatible with common NodeJS version managers such as `asdf` and `nodenv`.
-You can use a`.node-version` file to set the Node.js version that your apps use during deployment, according to one of the following formats:
+`.node-version` is another common option that is compatible with Node.js version managers such as `asdf` and `nodenv`.
+You can use a `.node-version` file to set the Node.js version that your apps use during deployment, according to one of the following formats:

 {{< code/copyable >}}
 12.12.0